Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __concentration__
   - Type: posfloat
-  - Description: Typically, in the case of whole-cell catalysts, the cell concentration or cell mass is used as a measure of the quantity of cells used.
+  - Description: In the case of whole-cell catalysts, the cell concentration or cell mass is commonly used as a measure.

 - __concentration_unit__
   - Type: string
-  - Description: When the cells are lyophilized, the quantity of lyophilized cells can be specified in grams or kilograms.
-If wet cells are used, the cell concentration can be indicated in cells per milliliter              (cells/mL) or cells per gram (cells/g) of wet cell weight.
+  - Description: In case of lyophilized cells, the quantity of lyophilized cells can be specified in g (grams) or kg (kilograms).
+If wet cells are used, the cell concentration can be indicated in cells/mL (cells per milliliter) or cells/g (cells per gram) of wet cell weight.
+Other common indications of the concentration of wet cells as biocatalysts are the cell concentration in g/L (grams per liter) or OD (optical density).

 - __concentration_determination_method__
   - Type: string
-  - Description: It is important to specify the type of concentration determination.
-Various methods for determining the concentration of enzymes can be distinguished, including flow cytometry or the measurement of the     dry weight of biomass, etc.
+  - Description: Specify the method for cell number per cell weight determination (e.g., flow cytometry, weight of dry biomass, spectrophotometry).

 - __formulation__
   - Type: string
   - Description: When applying a whole cell biocatalyst, there are various options.
-For example, the cells can be cultivated and then lyophilized or used directly as wet cells.
+Cultivated cells can be lyophilized or used as wet cells after separation from the medium.

  <hr>